 Birkbeck entrepreneur brings American Football to the UK

 Birkbeck student Faz Hossenally recently held a celebration event to mark the completion of the Fam First Foundation 12-week programme, which was delivered by her new business venture FloRéal Sports at Eastlea Community School in Newham.
 The programme aims to open the gateway for American Football coaching to be delivered to children in the UK and will soon be rolled out to more schools in East London following its success.
-The programme consisted of a mentoring programme that taught life skills and coincided with American Flag Football sessions.
+The programme consisted of a mentoring programme that taught life skills, linked to American Flag Football sessions.

 Hossenally, who studies Sports Management at the School of Business, Economics and Informatics at Birkbeck, started the initiative with friend Rani Lewinson after identifying the gap in provision while researching her dissertation.